-Doctoral students preparing for faculty positions will be able to enrich their teaching, research and professional service through community engagement.
+Through community engagement, doctoral students who are preparing for faculty positions can enrich their teaching, research and professional service skills.
 Doctoral students who plan to pursue non-academic positions can develop new skills and networks.

 Program EligibilityUniversity of Toronto doctoral students from all departments and programs are eligible to apply.
 Students interested in community engagement who have not previously participated in any form of community placement (e.g. a previous program-related practicum or internship) are especially encouraged to apply.